 When compared to a car, that seems downright glacial.
 It really isn’t though, when you are standing upright and trying to keep your balance!

-If your child is new to hoverboarding, considering purchasing a board with a learning mode.
+If your child is new to hoverboarding, consider purchasing a board with a learning mode.
 This mode puts a cap on how fast the board will go as the rider masters balancing.

 Designs and Colors